LEADERSHIP AND DECISION MAKING PROJECT - 2021/2

 Thus, the summative assessment for this module consists of:

-Formative feedback is offered on an ongoing basis during seminars/group discussions, active earning sessions and project tutorials, which may be done face-to-face or online (synchronously).
+Formative feedback is offered on an ongoing basis during seminars/group discussions, active learning sessions and project tutorials, which may be done face-to-face or online (synchronously).

 Formative feedback is provided as detailed above.